LucasMatuszewski/udemy-intro-to-git/README.md

 > git push -u origin master

 Sometimes you have to update your version of git or git for windows.
-Usualy you have to login or set user.email:
+Usualy you have to login or set user.email and name:
 > git config --global user.email "you@example.com"
+> git config --global user.name "LucasMatuszewski"

 ##GIT remote
 > git remote add <shortcut-name> <remote-url>